Configuring the Integrations Component and Plugin

 Set your integration to run immediately or schedule it for later

-Install and configure the plugin
+Install and configure the Plugin

-Prerequisites for the plugin
+Prerequisites for the Plugin

-• React, CommonJS, or JavaScript UI Framework
+- A web application that uses React, CommonJS, or another JavaScript UI framework

-• For authentication, your SaaS application's user records must include the Boomi sub-account IDs and account group.
+- For authentication, your SaaS application's user records must include the Boomi sub-account IDs and account group.
 These values are required to be passed to the plugin for authentication

-Install the plugin
+Install the Plugin

 npm i @boomi/embedkit